Heritage Properties

 Under Section 29 of the Ontario Heritage Act, a property may be designated if it meets two or more of the following criteria for determining whether it is of cultural heritage value or interest:

-- is a rare, unique, representative or early example of a style, type, expression, material or construction method,
+- The property has design value or physical value because it - is a rare, unique, representative or early example of a style, type, expression, material or construction method,

 - displays a high degree of craftsmanship or artistic merit, or